 Demo ArUco

-Simple demo of ArUco augmented reality markers detection and decoding.
+Simple demo of ArUco and AprilTag augmented reality markers detection and decoding.

 By Laurent Ittiitti@usc.eduhttp://jevois.orgGPL v3